Anxiety Therapy in Glasgow – when it feels like anxiety has taken over everything

 Is online anxiety counselling as effective as face-to-face?

+Many clients in Glasgow find online counselling just as effective as in-person CBT therapy.
 Research shows online counselling can be equally effective for anxiety disorders, particularly for those with social anxiety or agoraphobia who may find online sessions initially less intimidating.
 Online sessions offer flexibility and eliminate travel anxiety, while in-person sessions provide the traditional therapeutic environment.

 How long does anxiety counselling take to work?